-If you want to avoid injury and perform at your best, this should be a priority.
-You must warm up properly, especially if you are continuing with your training and rehabilitation.
+This should be a priority if you want to avoid injury and perform at your best.
+You must warm up properly, especially if you continue your training and rehabilitation.
 To increase blood flow, I recommend increasing your warm-up time by a minimum of 10 minutes.
 This will allow for greater mobility and prepare the tissues for exercise.

-Balance on one leg and flex at your hips, knees, ankles.
+Balance on one leg and flex your hips, knees, and ankles.
 Perform a mini squat, keeping your knees aligned with your first two toes.
 Then, return to standing.
 Keep the knee aligned.

 Stand with your heels hanging off a step and your weight supporting the soles of your feet.
 Slowly lower the heels towards the ground until they are below the height of your toes.
 Next, lift the heels using the calves to make them higher than your toes.